mythaxis/mythaxis.github.io/content/issue-38/interlocking-grains-of-light.md

 "You need food," he said in the morning, and he was right.
 He put a grape in my mouth.
 I chewed and swallowed, then spat up milky liquid with bits of grape.
 It took me a while to learn the trick of eating.
 Spring water sloshed in new cavities, but it stayed inside me.
 I nibbled a honey cake, and it rasped down my soft throat.
 I bit into pomegranate fruit.
 The seeds between my teeth grounded me in my humanity.
 When Lysander brought me skewered lamb, I turned away.
 The meat was too much like my own substance.

 My womb grew large.
 Lysander lay with his hand on my belly, feeling a tiny hand or foot kick against him.
-"I wish I could see the baby right now," he said, laughing his booming, joyous laugh.
+"I wish I could see the baby right now," he said, laughing in his booming, joyous laugh.

 "You'd have to chisel me away," I said.